Shopping for a new Mitsubishi Outlander?

 |$ 26,621||$ 27,795|

-And it only takes seeing the new model—or seeing it next to the 2013—to get that message.
-While the outgoing Mitsubishi Outlander, with its blunt, shark-nose front end, wedgelike silhouette, and performance-tinged interior, channeled some of the spirit of the Evolution sport sedan in appearance, Mitsubishi is showing simplicity and practicality in this more restrained look.
+Now, Mitsubishi shows off simplicity and practicality in its new and more restrained look.
 Without the bulbous front-end styling and unfocused exterior look, we’d call it elegant (it is, in profile), but it’s not a sporty look, with its smooth sheetmetal and single beltline crease.
 Inside, ‘simple’ is also the way to describe the look of the rather low-set instrument panel.
 There aren’t a lot of buttons, and the layout and trims are modest but tasteful.

 Now Mitsubishi may aspire to reach more value-minded families with the 2014 Mitsubishi Outlander, but it'll need to be those who aren't all that interested in fashion-forward design.
 Driving enjoyment, too, is no longer as much of a priority.
 The former Outlander was also, we dare say, a better drive.
 Although heavy, especially in top GT form, this former version was tuned (deceptively) for the back roads.